quattrorous/habits_academic_performance/README.md

 # habits_academic_performance
+**Note:** To run the notebook, make sure the `student_habits_performance.csv` file is in the same working directory as the notebook or adjust the file path accordingly.
 ## Project Summary

 This project investigates whether academic performance can be predicted from self-reported student lifestyle habits.
 Using a dataset of 1,000 synthetic student profiles, nine regression models were evaluated and compared.